molybdenum-99/infoboxer/README.md

 ### Play with page

-Basically, page is a tree of [Nodes], you can think of it as some kind of [DOM](https://en.wikipedia.org/wiki/Document_Object_Model).
+Basically, page is a tree of [Nodes](https://github.com/molybdenum-99/infoboxer/wiki/Nodes), you can think of it as some kind of
+[DOM](https://en.wikipedia.org/wiki/Document_Object_Model).

 So, you can navigate it: